tridecco/game-board/docs/API.md

 **Returns:**

-- `Object`: A JSON object representing the `Board`, including its map, grid, indexes, hexagons, and history (if included).
+- `Object`: A JSON object representing the `Board`, including its map, grid, indexes, hexagons, and history (if specified).

 #### Example